MrTinker64/MrTinker64/README.md

 [![Avi's GitHub stats](https://github-readme-stats.vercel.app/api?username=MrTinker64)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 I’m currently working on the our robot
-- ⚡ Fun fact: There's a super massive blackhole at the center of every galaxy
-- 😄 Pronouns: he/him
 <!--
 **MrTinker64/MrTinker64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.